 Dry hair vs. oily hair

-Just as this hair butter works best for people with low porosity hair, it also tends to be favored by people with hair on the dry side.
+Just as this hair butter works best for people with high porosity hair, it also tends to be favored by people with hair on the dry side.
 Those with oily hair may feel that a hair butter makes their hair feel greasy.